mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/antique/index.md

 ## User account information

-Let's see to which groups we currently belong
+Let's see to which groups we currently belong.

 ```sh
 lp@antique:~$ groups